PURE MTH 7073 - Finite Geometry

-Assessment Task Due Weighting Learning Outcomes exam examination period 70% all assignments weeks 3,5,7,9,11 10% all tutorials and quizzes 10% all mid semester test week 8 10% all
+Assessment Task Weighting Learning Outcomes exam 70% all assignments 15% all tutorials and quizzes 15% all

 Assessment Related RequirementsAn aggregate score of 50% is required to pass the course.

-Tutorials and quizzes will be regularly held to enable active learning.
-These contribute a total of 10%.
+Tutorials and online quizzes will be regularly held to enable active learning.
+These contribute a total of 15%.

 SubmissionHomework assignments must be submitted on time with a signed assessment cover sheet.
 Late assignments will not be accepted.
 Assignments will be returned within two weeks.
 Students may be excused from an assignment for medical or compassionate reasons.
 Documentation is required and the lecturer must be notified as soon as possible.

 Grades for your performance in this course will be awarded in accordance with the following scheme: